kiliankoe/pyqdb-api/README.md

 ### Add new quotes

 Sending a POST request to `/quotes` adds a new quote to the database.

-Include the parameters `quote` with a quote in the typical format.
+Send a form-urlencoded request with the parameter `quote`.
 HTML entities are escaped on the server side, no need for that on the client.

 ### Examples